salluzziluca/Algo2Mendez/README.md

 Feel free to ask whatever you want

 ### TDA2 Binary Search Tree
 In this proyect, the student had to develop and implement a BST.
 The goal of this assignment was to make the student used to this data structre as well as making they familiarize with recursivity.
-It can be compiled with  `gcc -g -std=c99 -Wall -Wconversion -Wtype-limits -pedantic -Werror -O0 src/abb.c src/nodo.c mostrar_abb.c interactivo.c -o interactivo 2>&1` and runned using `valgrind--leak-check=full --track-origins=yes --show-reachable=yes --error-exitcode=2 -s ./interactivo` or just by using the makefile `make valgrind-interactivo`.
+An interactive version of the tree can be compiled with  `gcc -g -std=c99 -Wall -Wconversion -Wtype-limits -pedantic -Werror -O0 src/abb.c src/nodo.c mostrar_abb.c interactivo.c -o interactivo 2>&1` and runned using `valgrind--leak-check=full --track-origins=yes --show-reachable=yes --error-exitcode=2 -s ./interactivo` or just by using the makefile `make valgrind-interactivo`.
 (you can also compile and run whitout the flags as the program does not has any mayor bug or mem leak)